 All of our instructors are kind, knowledgable, and encouraging.
 We’re so excited to help you achieve your dreams!

 Frequently Asked Questions

 HOW MANY PEOPLE ARE IN EACH CLASS?

-All classes have 5 or fewer dancers for personalized, individual instruction, and a close community in your classes.
+All Overture classes have 6 or fewer dancers for personalized, individual instruction, and a close community in your classes.
 Once you move beyond the Overture program, classes are capped to 3-4 dancers.